Jump to Section:

 Reads Lost

-The sequence of steps referred to collectively as "Host Filtering and Quality Control" are as follows:
+The sequence of steps referred to collectively as "Host Filtering and Quality Control" are as follows for samples uploaded to projects created prior to April 19, 2023:

-- Identify duplicate reads using czid-dedup (note: prior to pipeline version XX, CZ ID used CD-HIT-DUP for duplicate identification)
+4. Identify duplicate reads using czid-dedup (note: prior to pipeline version 6.0, CZ ID used CD-HIT-DUP for duplicate identification)

-- Filter out human sequences, regardless of host (using STAR, Bowtie2, GSNAP)
+8. Filter out human sequences, regardless of host (using STAR, Bowtie2, and GSNAP)

 How were my samples processed through the pipeline?

-The reads lost graph shows at what stage of the pipeline reads are filtered.
-The “reads remaining” portion of the graph indicates the number of reads that passed host filtering and QC steps and went into the pathogen identification portion of the pipeline.
-The value for “reads remaining” will depend on numerous variables including (but not limited to):
+The Reads Lost graph shows at what stage of the pipeline reads are filtered out.
+The “reads remaining” portion of the graph indicates the number of reads that passed host filtering and QC steps and went into the analysis and pathogen identification portion of the pipeline.
+The value for “reads remaining will depend on numerous variables including (but not limited to):

-- The type of sample material - CSF will contain more host reads than feces, thus resulting in fewer reads remaining after host filtering.
-For example, cerebrospinal fluid (CSF) samples often have > 99% of reads removed during the host filtering steps, as one expects the microbial fraction to be minimal compared to the human fraction.
+- Type of sample material - For example, samples from cerebrospinal fluid (CSF) will contain more host reads than a fecal sample.
+Therefore, CSF samples will result in fewer reads remaining after host filtering compared to fecal samples.
+CSF samples often have > 99% of reads removed during the host filtering steps, as one expects the microbial fraction to be minimal compared to the human fraction.
 Stool samples, on the other hand, may have a much lower percentage of reads removed during host filtering steps, since the bulk of the genetic material is expected to be microbial rather than host-derived.
-We also want to ensure that, regardless of the selected host, human reads have been filtered out to the best of our ability.
+Remember that, regardless of the selected host, human reads are filtered out.

-- Whether or not the host reads were filtered - if the host did not have a sequenced genome and “ERCC only” was selected for the host genome, then no reads would be lost during host filtration, thus resulting in a greater number of reads remaining.
+- Whether or not host reads were filtered - If the host did not have a sequenced genome and “ERCC only” was selected for the host genome when uploading the sample to CZ ID, then no reads would be lost during host filtration.
+No host filtering will result in a greater number of reads remaining.

-- The quality of the reads - if many of the reads were filtered as low-quality, there would be a smaller number of reads remaining.
+- Read quality - If many of the reads were filtered out due to low-quality, there would be a smaller number of reads remaining.

-- The storage conditions for the sample - if the sample was not stored properly, the nucleic acid may have degraded resulting in many short sequences that may be filtered out during adapter trimming, resulting in fewer reads remaining.
+- Sample storage conditions - If the sample was not stored properly, the nucleic acid may have degraded resulting in many short sequences that may be filtered out during adapter trimming.
+This would decrease the number of reads passing QC filtering.

-- If many reads are flagged as duplicates during the "identify duplicates" step, the DCR will be large and may indicate that there was a large amount of PCR amplification during the library preparation stages, resulting in many duplicate sequences.
-Note that CZ ID is not intended for use with 16S sequencing libraries.
+- Duplication level - If many reads are flagged as duplicates during the "identify duplicates" step, the DCR will be large.
+High duplication levels may indicate that there was a large amount of PCR amplification during the library preparation stages, resulting in many duplicate sequences.
+Note that CZ ID is not intended for use with amplicon libraries (e.g., 16S sequencing).

-- If many reads are filtered out by the LZW Filter step, this would indicate that the sequencing reads are relatively low complexity - containing homopolymer nucleotides or simple sequence repeats.
+- Read complexity - If many reads are filtered out during QC filtering, this would indicate that the sequencing reads were had relatively low complexity (e.g., contain high proportion of homopolymer nucleotides or simple sequence repeats).

 Comments